YUIGGGG/BSCPE-1-2-Ba-ez-Earl-Clyde/README.txt

 problem number 4 was deleted

-program number 2 was name OOP
+program number 2 was named OOP